What is the Mobile Crisis Team (MCT)?

 Are there situations in which the Mobile Crisis Team would not respond?

-• actively attempting suicide or assaulting others or having an acute medical emergency
+- a person actively is attempting suicide, assaulting others, or experiencing an acute medical emergency

-• active Emergency Detention Title 47 hold or Ex Parte and needs to be transported
+- an active Emergency Detention Title 47 hold or Ex Parte is in place and a person needs to be transported

 How do I contact the Mobile Crisis Team?